KSzkodzinski/VBA/Invoice generator/README.md

     5.5 (optional) if inserted data is invalid, please use "create a new invoice" to start the process over 5.6 Click "Save and export to PDF" button
 6. Send invoices to customers by clicking "Send invoices to customers" button
+7. If needed, an invoice can be cancelled with "Cancel an invoice" button

 **Buttons functionality**
 Save and export to PDF - Creates a record of the invoice in "Record of Invoices" tab and exports it to PDF file which is stored in ./invoices/ PDF files are name as follow: "(invoice number) - (customer name)" for example " 1001 - Rommold GmbH.pdf".
 After that it clears the template, so a new invoice can be created